Robert Spitzer (priest): Academic career

 Spitzer began his teaching career at St. Louis University as a teaching assistant in 1978.
-He continued at Seattle University as an instructor of philosophy from 1978-80.
-He taught as an assistant professor of philosophy at Georgetown University from 1984–90, where he received the Bunn Medal for Most Outstanding Faculty Member in 1989.
+He continued at Seattle University as an instructor of philosophy from 1978 to 1980.
+He taught as an assistant professor of philosophy at Georgetown University from 1984 to 1990, where he received the Bunn Medal for Most Outstanding Faculty Member in 1989.

 He proceeded to Seattle University (1990–98) where he was tenured as an associate professor of philosophy in 1996.
 During that time he held the Frank Shrontz chair of professional ethics (1997–1998) and won the award for outstanding faculty member in the College of Arts and Sciences in 1997.

 On September 17, 1998, Spitzer was inaugurated as the 25th President of Gonzaga University where he remained until 2009.

 After his presidency at Gonzaga University, Spitzer was the Rector of JSerra Catholic High School in San Juan Capistrano, California.

 Religious career

 Spitzer entered the Oregon Province of the Society of Jesus in August 1974.
 He took his first religious vows in August 1976.
 He was ordained a priest in June 1983, and professed the fourth vow particular to the Society in April 1994.
 His theological interests focus on two areas: fundamental theology and New Testament scripture studies.
 He is the co-director of the Institute on Faith and Reason at Gonzaga University.

 Spitzer's interests in New Testament scripture studies focus on Christology, his thesis at the Gregorian University in Rome was entitled, The Influence of Sophia Speculation on Early Christological Hymns.
 His thesis at the Weston School in Cambridge, for which he won the American Bible Society award, is entitled, The Depth Grammar of "Pneuma" and "En Christo" in I Cor: 12.

 He completed a book on Christology entitled, God So Loved the World : Clues to Our Transcendent Destiny from the Revelation of Jesus which was published by Ignatius Press in 2016.

-Spitzer has served the Church in a variety of different capacities: as an advisor to the Theological Committee of the Washington State Catholic Conference between 1994-98 as spiritual director to contemplative religious communities, as advisor to lay religious groups, and as a lecturer in Catholic Higher Education, fundamental theology, Christology, ecclesiology and spirituality.
+Spitzer has served the Church in a variety of different capacities: as an advisor to the Theological Committee of the Washington State Catholic Conference between 1994 and 1998 as spiritual director to contemplative religious communities, as advisor to lay religious groups, and as a lecturer in Catholic Higher Education, fundamental theology, Christology, ecclesiology and spirituality.
 He has also been a featured guest and series host on the Eternal Word Television Network.

 Spitzer belongs to several Catholic professional associations: the Association of Catholic Colleges and Universities, the Association of Jesuit Colleges and Universities, the American Catholic Philosophical Association, the Jesuit Philosophical Association, and the Fellowship of Catholic Scholars.